 - Thunderbird is available for both Windows and Macintosh computers.
 A UVM account-preconfigured installer can be downloaded from www.uvm.edu/software and requires only minimal setup.

 - Apple Mail is exclusive to Macintosh computers running OS X and comes preinstalled with the computer.

-- Webmail is a browser-based mail client that can be used from any computer.
-Webmail can be accessed at webmail.uvm.edu or via the myUVM portal.
+- Outlook Web App (OWA) is a browser-based mail, calendar, and contacts client that can be used from any computer.
+OWA can be accessed at mail.uvm.edu or via the myUVM portal.

 Web browser and plug-ins

 UVM-supported web browsers include Firefox, Safari and Internet Explorer.
 Note that some web sites may work better in one browser over another, and it is not uncommon to use multiple browsers simultaneously for different tasks.

 - Mozilla Firefox is a popular web browser available for both Windows and Macintosh computers.
 It features pop-up blocking, tabbed browsing, built-in search toolbar, RSS bookmarks and increased privacy and security.
 It also supports add-ons to further customize your web browsing experience.
 Firefox comes with its own auto-update software, but only works for minor revisions to the program, such as version 2.5 to version 2.6.
 Manual updates are required between major revisions, such as versions 2.x to 3.x.

 - Apple Safari is also available for both Windows and Macintosh computers.
 Offering similar features as Firefox, Safari is designed to offer enhanced graphical options such as image-oriented bookmarks and history.
 On Macintosh computers, Safari receives its updates automatically via Software Update with all other OS X updates.
 On Windows computers, Safari updates require the Apple Updater utility or manual updates.